skendaj/compass_extension/DEMO_GUIDE.md

 ### Part 1: Introduction & Search Interface (2 minutes)

-**SAY:** "Let me show you our Navify - an internal StackOverflow for your organization."
+**SAY:** "Let me show you our TeamSystem Navify - an internal StackOverflow for your organization."

 **DO:**
 1. Click the extension icon in Chrome toolbar